-- D. EXCEPTIONAL STUDENTS MAY BE CONSIDERED FOR EARLY ADMISSION TO THE UNIVERSITY IF: - I. THE STUDENT CAN BENEFIT FROM SUCH AN ASSOCIATION WITH THE UNIVERSITY. - 2.
-THE APPLICANT HAS COMPLETED THE JUNIOR YEAR OF HIGH SCHOOL. - 3.
-THE APPLICANT'S ACT COMPOSITE SCORE IS 25 OR HIGHER OR SAT IS 1110 OR HIGHER. - 4.
-The applicant's high school GPA is 3.5 or higher. - 5.
-THE APPLICANT HAS BEEN RECOMMENDED BY THE PRINCIPAL. - 6.
-SUPPORTING LETTERS FROM THE APPLICANT AND THE PARENTS ARE SUBMITTED. - 7.
-A SUPPORTING LETTER FROM A Ph.D.
-LEVEL COUNSELOR INDICATING THE STUDENT'S CAPABILITY TO ENGAGE A UNIVERSITY ENVIRONMENT IS SUBMITTED.
+- 6. EXCEPTIONAL STUDENTS MAY BE CONSIDERED FOR EARLY ADMISSION TO THE UNIVERSITY IF: - A. THE STUDENT CAN BENEFIT FROM SUCH AN ASSOCIATION WITH THE UNIVERSITY. - B. THE APPLICANT HAS COMPLETED THE JUNIOR YEAR OF HIGH SCHOOL. - C. THE APPLICANT'S ACT COMPOSITE SCORE IS 25 OR HIGHER OR SAT IS I 140 OR HIGHER. - D. THE APPLICANT'S HIGH SCHOOL GPA IS 3.5 OR HIGHER. - E. THE APPLICANT HAS BEEN RECOMMENDED BY THE PRINCIPAL. - F. SUPPORTING LETTERS FROM THE APPLICANT AND THE PARENTS ARE SUBMITTED.

-8. A STUDENT CAN APPEAL OR MAKE SPECIAL REQUEST IF ALL OF THESE CRITERIA ARE NOT SATISFIED.
+G. A STUDENT CAN APPEAL OR MAKE SPECIAL REQUEST IF ALL OF THESE CRITERIA ARE NOT SATISFIED.

-E. Non-Traditional Applicants
+B. Non-Traditional Applicants

 - I. RESIDENTS OF UTAH WHO ARE HIGH SCHOOL GRADUATES, WHO HAVE BEEN OUT OF HIGH SCHOOL FOR SEVEN OR MORE YEARS AND WHO DO NOT HAVE PRIOR COLLEGE CREDIT WILL BE CONSIDERED FOR ADMISSION UPON RECEIPT OF A COMPLETED UNIVERSITY OF UTAH ADMISSION APPLICATION AND REQUIRED PROCESSING FEE.
 CREDENTIALS SUCH AS HIGH SCHOOL TRANSCRIPTS, TEST SCORES, OR OTHER EVIDENCE OF ACADEMIC POTENTIAL MAY BE REQUIRED. - 2.
-APPLICANTS WHO HAVE NOT COMPLETED REQUIREMENTS FOR HIGH SCHOOL GRADUATION, BUT WHOSE HIGH SCHOOL CLASS HAS GRADUATED, ARE CONSIDERED FOR ADMISSION IF THE FOLLOWING ARE SUBMITTED: - A. A COMPLETED UNIVERSITY OF UTAH ADMISSION APPLICATION WITH A REQUIRED PROCESSING FEE. - B. AN ACT COMPOSITE SCORE OF 19 OR HIGHER OR SAT OR 850 OR HIGHER. - C. AN OFFICIAL HIGH SCHOOL TRANSCRIPT OF CREDIT. - D. Scores from the General Education Development (GED).
+APPLICANTS WHO HAVE NOT COMPLETED REQUIREMENTS FOR HIGH SCHOOL GRADUATION, BUT WHOSE HIGH SCHOOL CLASS HAS GRADUATED, ARE CONSIDERED FOR ADMISSION IF THE FOLLOWING ARE SUBMITTED: - A. A COMPLETED UNIVERSITY OF UTAH ADMISSION APPLICATION WITH A REQUIRED PROCESSING FEE. - B. AN ACT COMPOSITE SCORE OF 23 OR HIGHER OR SAT OR 1160 OR HIGHER. - C. AN OFFICIAL HIGH SCHOOL TRANSCRIPT OF CREDIT. - D. Scores from the General Education Development (GED).
 Each of the GED sub-scores must be 50 or higher with a composite score of 55 or higher.